 Just some recent facts about Facebook users and what to do with them:

 - They tend to prefer the mobile app version.
-Mobile devices, in this case, includes not just phones, but also tablets.
+Mobile devices, in this case, include not just phones, but also tablets.
 According to data portal (2019), 96 percent of active Facebook users accessed the social media platform via such devices.
 Make sure to adjust the size and format of any Facebook ad when catering to this market.
 This means taking Ad length, images, text placement, and ad copy length into account.

 - Despite popular belief being that young people are largely exiting Facebook, it turns out that 65% of Facebook users are under 35.
 This still puts them in the Millennial and Gen-Z category.
 It would be a mistake to miss out on this lucrative demographic by falling for this myth.